 Many fear that they could lose money if they make a mistake while doing transactions online.
 They are afraid that the internet connection could suddenly go offline or their computer might hang or crash while banking.

-While the latter instances (losing connection, computer hanging, etc.) have actually happened to me, never in my more than five years of online banking have I lost money.
+While the latter instances (losing connection, computer hanging, etc.) have actually happened to me, never in my more than ten years of online banking have I lost money.